Improved Bounds for Relaxed Graceful Trees: Abstract

 On levels $L_d,L_{d-2}, L_{d-4}, \dots$, assign labels from left to right in descending order, and on levels $L_{d-1}, L_{d-3}, L_{d-5}, \dots$, assign labels from left to right in ascending order.
-Since our representation of $T$ does not allow crossing of edges, there are no repetition of weights.
+Recall that $T$ is a left-layered tree and in this representation, the fact that $v_i^j \prec v_{i+1}^j$ implies that they have the same parent or that the parent of $v_i^j$ is located in $L_{j-1}$, to the left of the parent of $v_{i+1}^j$.
+Hence, the edges connecting vertices of $L_{j-1}$ and $L_j$ do not cross.
+In addition, the labels of the vertices in $L_{j-1}$ are in ascending (or descending) order, while the vertices of $L_j$ are in descending (or ascending) order.
+Therefore, there are no repetitions of weights.